wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_minor_upgrade.rst

       # rm -rf /usr/share/kibana/optimize/bundles

 #.
 Update file permissions.
-This will avoid several errors prior to updating the Wazuh Kibana plugin:
+This will prevent errors when generating new bundles or updating the Wazuh Kibana plugin:

     .. code-block:: console